beefancohen/react-proptype-conditional-require/README.md

 ```

 ## conditional
 A boolean *or* function that returns a truthy value that indicates whether the prop is required or not.
-The function follows the same signature as the validator function: (props, propName, componentName).
+The function follows the same signature as the typeValidator function: (props, propName, componentName).
 It should return a boolean, but any truthy value will do.

 A common use case: